Md. Abu Zafor Siddique

-Md.
-Abu Zafor Siddique is a judge of the Appellate Division of the Supreme Court of Bangladesh.
+Abu Zafor Siddique is a retired judge of the Appellate Division of the Supreme Court of Bangladesh.

 Early life

 Siddique was born on 2 January 1959.
-He completed his bachelor's degree and masters in law from the University of Rajshahi.
+He completed his bachelor's degree and master's in law from the University of Rajshahi.

 Career

 Siddique became a lawyer of the District Courts in 1985.

 In 1998, Siddique became a lawyer of the High Court Division of Bangladesh Supreme Court.

 On 18 April 2010, Siddique was appointed a judge of the High Court Division.

 Siddique was made a permanent judge of the High Court Division on 15 April 2012.

 In November 2017, Siddique, Justice Md.
 Shawkat Hossain, and Justice Md.
 Nazrul Islam Talukder issued a verdict in the Bangladesh Rifles revolt case.
 He observed in the verdict that the mutineers wanted to destabilize the country and government of Prime Minister Sheikh Hasina.

 Siddique in a hearing on 1 March 2018 declared the parliamentary membership of Nizam Hazari to be legal after a petition was filed challenging it based in Hazari's past conviction in an arms case.